Gravitational waves from patterns of electroweak symmetry breaking: an effective perspective: Gravitational waves

 \section{Gravitational waves}

 The GWs from the FOPTs serve as the promising probe for the new physics of BSM, including our EFT models of EWSB.
-Although the paradigm of GWs from FOPTs has been extensively described in the literatures for concrete model buildings, we include here some recent new progress.
+In this section, we briefly outline the computation procedures to carry out our model constraints.